 We hold an unlimited general contracting license, so we can tackle commercial remodeling jobs of all sizes.
 Before you embark on a remodeling project at your commercial facility, it’s important to think about how your current space is failing and what needs to be improved.
 Our commercial remodelers will help you think through all the logistics and create a finished product that will work perfectly for your needs.

-At KMD Construction, LLC, our commercial remodelers are proud to serve Charlotte, North Carolina, as well as other areas in North Carolina, South Carolina, Maryland, Georgia, Tennessee, Alabama, Mississippi, Virginia, and Delaware.
+At KMD Construction, LLC, our commercial remodelers are proud to serve Charlotte, North Carolina, as well as other areas in North Carolina, South Carolina, Charleston, Maryland, Georgia, Tennessee, Alabama, Mississippi, Virginia, and Delaware.